7

 Permission Sets Expiration In Salesforce

 Set assignment expiration dates and assign permissions to users that expire via permission sets.
-You can specify the expiration date with one day, seven days, 30 days, 60 days, and a custom date from the permission set assignment.
+You can specify the expiration date as 1 day, 7 days, 30 days, 60 days, or a custom date when assigning a permission set.

 Types of Permission Sets in Salesforce